localnerve/html-snapshots/README.md

   + `verbose`
     + default: `false`
     + Specifies to turn on extended console output in the PhantomJS process for debugging purposes.
 Can be applied to all pages, or just specific page(s).
-See following explanation of types for how:
+It is recommended to do this one page at a time, as the output can be large, and interleaved with parallel processes.
+See following explanation of types for how to debug just one page, and also [this example](/examples/verbose).

         The value can be one of these *javascript types*: